FC Stroitel Pripyat: History

-The highest achievement in competitions among KFK Stroitel obtained in 1985 placing second in its group.
+The club achieved its best result in 1985 by reaching the second place in its group.
 The team never qualified for the final stage of the competition.
-In 1981–1983, for three years in the row, Stroitel was awarded a title of the Kyiv Oblast championship champions.
+In 1981–1983, for three years in the row, Stroitel was awarded the title of the Kyiv Oblast championship champions.

 Stroitel was preparing for a cup semi-final against FC Borodyanka on the day of the Chernobyl disaster, Saturday 26 April 1986.
+Following the disaster, some players of Budivelnyk participated in the post-disaster clean-up and became known as "Liquidators" (as liquidators of the Chernobyl disaster results).
 When the city of Pripyat was abandoned after the disaster, the new city of Slavutych was founded near Chernihiv at the end of the same year to replace it.
 The football club was moved there, changing its name to FC Stroitel Slavutych in 1987.
 Its activities ceased after the end of 1988 season.

+Players who also worked at the Chernobyl Nuclear Power Plant were receiving 25 Soviet rubles per game.
+According to Volodymyr Semykopov who played forward for Budivelnyk, the team always used formation 4-4-2.